 You can add the individual’s seasonings separately to the frying pan without pre-mix the sauce.
 You can do that if you are familiar with the formula because stir-frying is a quick process, and therefore you have to add the seasonings quickly without delay.

 Otherwise, it is more accurate to combine all the ingredients in advance.

 4. Brown the tofu on both sides

 The chef in the restaurant usually prefers to deep-fry the pork or tofu because it takes less time in a busy restaurant.
-The tofu will brown more evenly, more presentable and resulting in a firmer texture by deep-frying
+The tofu will brown more evenly, be more presentable, and result in a firmer texture by deep-frying

-However, it requires much more oil, which may not be the best option for the home cooks.
-Therefore, I pan-fry the tofu with a non-stick pan when I cooked it at home.
+However, it requires much more oil, which may not be the best option for home cooks.
+Therefore, I pan-fried the tofu with a non-stick pan when I cooked it at home.

 Here are the steps: